So you want to be a Couponer?

 You might even find a coupon that will limit you to how many you can use in a “Transaction”.
 This is one of those tricky words that people often mix up with “Purchase”.
 Let me explain the difference the best I can.
 When you go to the store, gather the items you want to buy and then take your cart to the checkout – EACH item that you place on the belt is a PURCHASE.
 Now the cashier is done scanning all your items and coupons and you pay (hopefully not too much!).
 Each time you pay, that was a TRANSACTION.
 You could have just purchased 100 items in that one transaction.

 It gets even trickier!
-Some coupons, mostly P&G (Proctor & Gamble) will say something like “Limit One Coupon Per Purchase.
-Limit Of 4 Like Coupons Per Household Per Day.”
+Some coupons, mostly P&G (Procter & Gamble) will say something like “Limit One Coupon Per Purchase.
+Limit Of 4 Like Coupons Per Household Per Day” (these are now limit 1 or limit 2).
 Here’s where things get interesting.
 When using coupons like this it means exactly what it says.
 If you alone and go to the store and want to use your P&G coupons, you are only allowed to use FOUR of each kind (“like” coupons).
 You yourself are NOT allowed to use any more than FOUR of each one in a single day.
-If you decide to bring your neighbor Betty Sue and you’d like to give her some coupons to use she will be allowed to use her own sets of four “like” coupons.

 “Four Like Coupons…” means Four of the exact same coupons.